ramazanaydinli/ramazanaydinli/README.md

 - 👋 Hi, I’m @ramazanaydinli
 - 👀 I’m interested in Image Processing
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning OpenCV
 - 📫 You can reach me on LinkedIn: https://www.linkedin.com/in/ramazan-aydinli/

 <!---